Diana Ross and/or The Supremes

 Where Did Our Love Go?
 (1964)

-Okay, break out your meal money for this one.
+Okay, break out your meal money for this one, the beginning of the Holland-Dozier-Holland run.
 A bunch of smashes

 that still work fifty years later - "Baby Love," "Come See About